Xelaflash/freeCodeCamp-tribute_page/README.md

 # freeCodeCamp-tribute_page

-PAge coded in a couple of hours for the freecodecamp challenge
+Page coded in a couple of hours for the freecodecamp challenge

 # April 2018